 Reasons to Celebrate Christmas in Saint Petersburg

-Here are some of the reasons why you should consider celebrating Christmas in St Petersburg
+Here are some of the reasons why you should consider celebrating Christmas in St Petersburg this year.

 1. Once-In-A-Lifetime Experience

 Christmas in St Petersburg begins by unveiling images of steaming banyas, frozen canals.
 You can catch the sight of snow-dusted domes followed by church bells.
 Once in a lifetime experience can only be seen in St Petersburg during Christmas.
+The festive decoration around the city will put you in a joyous mood.
+You can see happy smiles everywhere that really lifts up your spirits.
+Everything is frozen.
+So, if you want a white romantic Christmas, Saint Petersburg is where you should be.

 2. Market during Christmas

 You cannot afford to miss the City Market during Christmas.
 Makovsky Square, Gatchina Palace, Pionerskaya is some of the cool marketplaces to visit.
 At these places, the Romanova family lived for almost 4 generations.
 The travelers can also visit the impromptu concerts, gingerbread, toys, grottoes, and fairground rides.
+These festive markets are great places to do some Christmas shopping.
+Buy gifts for your family and friends, purchase souvenirs, and bring back some food items that you will only find here.

 3. Visit the largest Orthodox cathedral

 St Isaac’s Cathedral is the largest cathedral in Russian and in the world.
 The cathedral is built with high-quality rich marbles, with awesome architecture elements along with colorful mosaics.
 It is one of the most beautiful and cool places to visit.
-You can visit it any time of the year, but visiting during Christmas where it is fully covered with snow give the magical view that cannot be missed by our sights.
+You can visit it at any time of the year, but visiting during Christmas where it is fully covered with snow give the magical view that cannot be missed by our sights.

 4. St Petersburg’s Regent Street

 Regent Street is also known as Nevsky Prospect.
 It was considered as the main route to Novgorod.
 Now you will find the best city shops, architecture, restaurants and one of the best place to buy Christmas gifts for your loved ones.
 You should visit the Arts and Square place and the Museum.
+If you are looking for happening places brimming with Christmas fervor, you should come to check out this street.

 5. A glimpse of International Festivals